surfdog/static-blog/content/blog/absolute-truths-unlearned-as-junior-developer.md

 Anyways.

-It didn't help that it was AngularJS code written by Ruby developers, or that I was a junior developer who didn't know she was junior  🕵🏻‍♀️
+It didn't help that it was AngularJS code written by Ruby developers, or that I was a junior developer who didn't know she was junior  <span aria="hidden">🕵🏻‍♀️</span>

 So how did I handle the fact that 300 lines of unfamiliar code made me feel like I was drowning?